roubarbe/crossDomainPlayGround/README.md

 ## QOL objects
  ### htmlBuildingBlocks
   This helps in quickly building small webpages with actions such as an alert window, console.log or specifying a new domain.

+## Where can I find the app?
+App is situated here: https://cdpg.herokuapp.com

+# Have fun !